Arda-cards/helm-deploy-action/README.md

 During the continuous deployment pipeline, this action will need to deploy each purpose independently.

-The purposes can map to one or many aws accounts and clusters.
+Each purpose will map to one or multiple `Environment`s, identifying particular `Infrastructure` and `Partition` combinations.

 In order to support the case of all purposes into a single cluster, a component is deployed to a namespace that identify both the component and the purpose.
 The naming pattern will be `<purpose>-<component name>`.